 - the skipper and crews ability to undertake the proposed voyage safely and demonstrate preparedness for emergency situations

 The Director has delegated this statutory power to Yachting New Zealand, who in turn sub-delegates to Yacht Inspectors.

 Requirements before departing New Zealand for any place outside New Zealand

 All vessels must hold a registration under a flag state.
 New Zealand flagged vessels register with the Registrar of Ships Maritime New Zealand.

 - New Zealand flagged vessels require a Category 1 Yachting New Zealand safety certificate and the Maritime New Zealand 12409 safety certificate.
 Find out more about yacht inspections.

-- Both New Zealand and international flagged vessels notify the Director of Maritime New Zealand by completing a Maritime New Zealand intention to depart notification form.
+- All vessels are to notify the Director of Maritime New Zealand by completing a Maritime New Zealand intention to depart notification form.